MAvRK7/FL-DABE-BC/README.md

 FL frameworks to achieve a high level of data privacy and integrity, such as using distributed data.

-Our proposed framework named FL-DABE-BC, which is a novel privacy-pres framework for IoT environments, combines key components of Decentralized Attribute-Based Encryption (DABE), Homomorphic Encryption (HE), Secure Multi-Party Computation (SMPC), and Blockchain.
-FL-DABE-BC first uses DABE for decentralized authentication and fine-grained data encryption on IoT devices.
-The data encryption with DABE is done on the local IoT device, thus reducing the chances of a breach of sensitive information and enhancing the security of the overall federated learning process.
-Additionally, the integration of Microservices allows for scalable and modular deployment, enabling the framework to efficiently

 This work has been submitted to the Cluster Computing Springer Journal